England Euro 2020 squad: Who’s on the bus and who could miss out?

-England Euro 2020 squad: Who’s on the bus, who’s in contention, who could miss out?
+England Euro 2020 squad: Who’s on the bus, who’s in contention and who could miss out?

 Who will make up Gareth Southgate’s final squad?